 The Smallest Victory

-A few months later she was able to leave that job, start a new nannying job, pay back her emergency dorming balance, and move to where she lives now thanks to a Christmas bonus.
+A few months later she was able to land a better job, pay back her emergency dorming balance, and move to where she lives now thanks to a Christmas bonus.
 The victory was here, though heavy it weighed.
 Independent status at last.
 There were times when she was barely scraping by and starving.
 But it was better than being in a toxic and violently homophobic household.
 And she’d do it again.